ansible-community/ara-infra/website/content/blog/2021-12-24_recording-ansible-playbooks-from-awx-with-ara/index.md

 Not unlike how the ara callback plugin needs to be enabled when running regular ansible-playbook commands, we also need to do it for AWX.

+This could be done inside the EE's ansible.cfg file but I've tested using the AWX job settings.
+This allowed me to tweak the configuration without needing to rebuild a new EE with different parameters.

-I recovered the path to the ara callback plugin by running ``podman run -it quay.io/recordsansible/ee-ansible-with-ara:ansible-5.1.0 python3 -m ara.setup.callback_plugins``, added it to the AWX job settings and then configured it using environment variables:
+I first recovered the path to the ara callback plugin by running ``podman run -it quay.io/recordsansible/ee-ansible-with-ara:ansible-5.1.0 python3 -m ara.setup.callback_plugins`` and then added it as well as environment variables to configure the callback plugin:

 ![awx-settings](awx-settings.png)